 After spending a beautiful breezy morning at the Hinomisaki lighthouse, we walked down to the Hinomisaki Shrine, which is just about 15 minutes away.
-It was pretty easy following the information boards.
+It was pretty easy following the markers leading towards the shrine.

-Hinomisaki Shrine was built in honor of two deities with a prominent presence in Japanese mythology: Amaterasu, the goddess of the Sun, and Susanoo, the god of storms and the sea.
-The temple is known to bring luck in business prosperity & traffic safety.
+Hinomisaki Shrine was built in honor of two deities with a prominent presence in Japanese mythology: Amaterasu, the goddess of the Sun, and Susano, the god of storms and the sea.
+The temple is believed to bring luck in business & travelling.

 Nishengu Shrine Gate

 As you keep walking along the cemented path, you will reach the vermilion colored Nishen-gu gate.
 It looks like most shrine entrance gates but its style is based on based on Gongen-zukuri, a traditional shrine architectural style.

 Just beside the Nishen-gu Gate, you will find the chozuya, a purification place, where visitors can purify themselves before visiting the main place of worship.
 Now, there is a procedure to undergo the purification: pick up the ladle with your right hand and pour water over your left hand, then switch it to your left hand to wash your right hand.